Student Life

 Hobart and William Smith Colleges are committed to the idea that civic engagement plays a central role in fostering students' personal and social development and is a vital component in a liberal arts education.
 Through participation in community service, students' assumptions are challenged, their perspectives are broadened, their voices strengthened, and they learn to become more active and engaged citizens.
 The Center for Community Engagement and Service-Learning (CCESL) is at the heart of this enterprise and offers a robust number of community inclusive and collaborative programs.
 The Center stands for learning through service that produces students who are civically engaged and graduates who are active, global citizens.
 A dedicated cohort of CCESL Civic Leaders work with staff to provide one-time and re-occurring civic engagement opportunities that help students build the skills necessary for active citizenship.
 Students learn about opportunities during First-Year orientation when they serve with partners throughout Geneva and the Finger Lakes, via the Compass Times e-newsletter, and from Civic Leader peer outreach.

 HWS is a proud member of Partners for Campus Community Engagement (www.pcce.org) a multi-state coalition which “since 1993 has helped lead the charge to advance equitable, place-based community engagement, provided grant support for campuses, and developed innovating professional development for members in NY and PA."
+HWS is also an active partner with the Rochester Regional Network which offers summer and post graduate civic employment opportunities.
+CCESL anchors the Geneva 2030 ‘cradle to career’ initiative, which is connected with the national Strive Together network and was highlighted in the successful application for Geneva to be recognized as an All-American City by the National Civic League.

 The Colleges' commitment to service was recognized with inclusion as one of 81 colleges in the Princeton Review's inaugural edition of "Colleges with a Conscience" and has been consistently named to the Top five for Community Service in the Washington Monthly.
 In 2010 and again in 2020, the Center applied for and earned the Carnegie Community Engagement classification, one of only 28 baccalaureate colleges to gain the designation.
-HWS has also consistently ranked in the top five among small schools on the Peace Corps' list for "Top Volunteer-Producing Colleges and Universities" and HWS is one of only 100 colleges to match AmeriCorps education awards when applied toward tuition.
+HWS has also consistently ranked in the top five among small schools on the Peace Corps' list for "Top Volunteer-Producing Colleges and Universities" and HWS is one of only 100 colleges to partially match AmeriCorps education awards when applied toward tuition.

 Through HWS Compass, students are encouraged to explore the many facets of service to society.
 A four-tiered program, Compass provides experiences in community service, civic engagement, and civic leadership that chart the course to a life of engaged citizenship.
 CCESL connects students to service and engagement opportunities on campus, in Geneva and in the Finger Lakes region.

 Located on the second floor of Trinity Hall, the CCESL also oversees the HWS Tutor Corps, programs that were established in 1989 and which mobilize more than 100 HWS tutors annually to work in local elementary schools, the Boys and Girls Club of Geneva, and after-school programs as part of their Federal work-study financial aid package.
 Alternative Spring Break trips are week-long opportunities for HWS students who are interested in working with children in a North Carolina school, helping with environmental projects at a state park in Virginia, and learning about public policies that impact rural farm workers in Lyons, NY.
 CCESL spearheads the annual Community Donation Effort, with support from other departments, where thousands of items donated by students at the conclusion of the academic year are recycled, redistributed, or sold.
-Since 2006, the effort has helped ensure items find a second use at local non-profit organizations, and has diverted more than 100,000 pounds of materials from local landfills.
+Since 2006, the effort has helped ensure items find a second use at local non-profit organizations and has diverted more than 100,000 pounds of materials from local landfills.

 Many groups on campus direct their efforts toward community engagement.
 A campus chapter of Habitat for Humanity assists area affiliates with fundraising and home building and the Interact Club is affiliated with the Geneva Rotary Club.
 Students coordinate a variety of service projects including the annual Holiday Gift Project that provides gifts to local families in need and engages with the Community Lunch Program (local soup kitchen).
 HWS Votes! is the campus voter registration and education program and remains active in voter engagement opportunities regardless of the election year cycle.
 CCESL happily supports any athletic teams, fraternities, and student groups that wish to engage in the local community.